 Web Design Services

-The first thing you need to know, and maybe what motivated you to want to start an online business, is what you will be selling.
+Before starting your online business, you have to know what you will be selling.
 This could be a product, a service, or an idea.

-For example, selling a cool t-shirt design differs significantly from selling a website-building service.
-Once you know what you want to focus on (this can be multiple things), you can start developing your strategy.
+For example, selling a cool t-shirt design differs from selling a website-building service.
+Once you know what you want to focus on (this can be many things), you can start developing your strategy.